N-Roomi/A.O.K.-Laptop-Loan-System-Overhaul/README.md

 | Nima    | Lead Developer/Programmer | *       |
 | Alex V. | Database Administrator    | *       |

-\* Emails are not provided in README since bots can and will scrape email info of public repos
+\* Emails are not provided in README since bots can and will scrape email info off public repos